TrollEyeSecurity/ccscanner-iac/README.md

-# Command Center Scanner AMI #
+# Command Center Scanner IAC #
 [Command Center](https://www.critical-sec.com/command-center/) is a full featured vulnerability management platform for penetration testing teams.
 Command Center Scanner is the client application designed to perform tasks during penetration tests and security audits using
 Docker containers.
-This repository contains packer files and scripts to automate building an AMI image for using CCScanner in AWS.
+This repository contains packer files and scripts to automate building AMI, VWWare, and KVM images of CCScanner.

 ## Set your environment variables ##